edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 2. A pre-created device profile for the random number device is provided in this documentation.
 Download **[random-generator-device.yaml](random-generator-device.yaml)** and save the file to the `~/go/src/github.com/edgexfoundry/device-simple/cmd/device-simple/res` folder.

 3. Open the random-generator-device.yaml file in a text editor.
-In this device profile, the device described has a deviceResource:  `randomnuber`.
+In this device profile, the device described has a deviceResource:  `randomnumber`.
 Note how the association of a type to the deviceResource.
 In this case, the device profile informs EdgeX that randomnumber will be a INT32.
-In real world IoT situations, this deviceResource list could be extensive and filled with many deviceResources all different types of data.
+In real world IoT situations, this deviceResource list could be extensive.
+Rather than a single deviceResource, you might find this section filled with many deviceResources and each deviceResource associated to a different type.
 Note also how the device profile describes a REST command (GET Random) to call to get the random number from the device service.

 ## Configuring your Device Service